skaluzka/makbet/.github/ISSUE_TEMPLATE/feature_request.md

 to happen.

 ## **Additional context**
-Add any other context or screenshots about the feature request here.
-Please type N/A if not applicable.
+Add any other content (e.g.: logs, screenshots) related to requested feature (please type N/A if not applicable).